kootenpv/kootenpv.github.io/_posts/2019-11-08-shrynk-using-machine-learning-to-learn-how-to-compress.md

 The usual downside of machine learning is that it is very costly to gather the correct decisions - it is often manual labor by people.

-The cool thing about machine learning for compression is that we can have try all compressions for a file to find out what the optimal decision would be, without much cost (except time).
+The cool thing about machine learning for compression is that we can try all compressions for a file to find out what the optimal decision would be, without much cost (except time).

 In this case, ~3000 files have been used to allow the modelling of the compression.
 Their characteristics have been recorded and the things we would like to learn to minimize: